Why did we create our bootstrap market gardening model? Well, one dictionary defines 'bootstrap' this way:

-In my 'straight job' I do strategic planning and process analysis and design, and I'm considered an expert in performance management (I once wrote a book about that topic).
+In my 'straight job' I did business planning and process analysis and improvement, and I'm considered an expert in performance management (I once wrote a book about that topic).
 So it was natural for me to want to document what we were doing, and to want to pass it along to others.

 I honestly believe that ANYONE can adapt the things we have done and make their small farm (or even a big back yard) profitable.
 Of course this does not mean it's easy; farming will always be work.
 But I have not found any job that is more satisfying.

-Let me show you the key elements of the New Terra Farm Bootstrap Market Garden that took us from ‘beginners’ to ‘winners’ in one year.
+Let me show you the key elements of New Terra Farm Bootstrap Market Gardening that took us from ‘beginners’ to ‘winners’ in one year.

 This is a guaranteed cash flow; essentially all our produce is sold before it is grown!
 This advance payment lets us buy equipment and seed, construct a greenhouse, and hire farm help, with no out of pocket expense!
 And we will show you how to do the same thing to ‘bootstrap’ your market garden!